cgranell/rrp20/content/syllabus.md

     * [RPubs](https://rpubs.com/)
     * [Shinyapps.io](https://www.shinyapps.io/)

-* Session 06: How to reproduce & final project  (4 hr.)
+* Session 06: How to reproduce other's work & final project (4 hr.)
   * 06_01: How to read a research article
   * 06_02: How to read a research compendium
   * 06_03: Ideas for projects